Cognigy/Documentation/docs/en/docs/ai/flow-nodes/ai-copilot/knowledge-tile.md

 7. Below the **Copilot: Knowledge Tile** Node and other tile Nodes, place the **Once** child Node.
 8. Below the **On First Time** child Node, add a duplicate of the **Copilot: Knowledge Tile** Node.

+!!! tip
+    If the Flow is not working or issues arise with the Knowledge Source, try creating a new Agent and running the Flow in it.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/ai-copilot/knowledge-tile-flow.png" width="80%"/>
   <figcaption>The Knowledge Tile Flow</figcaption>